queebles/Text-Analysis/README.md

 # Text-Analysis
-Create corpus from the archives dataset, then clean, analyze, and visualize
+Create corpus from the archives dataset, then clean, analyze, and visualize it